IBM/openapi-to-graphql/README.md

 ## Authentication
-Per default, OASGraph will wrap API requests that need authentication in corresponding `viewers`, which allow to pass required credentials.
-OASGraph currently supports viewers for API keys and basic authentication.
+Per default, OASGraph will wrap API requests that need authentication in corresponding `viewers`, which allow the user to pass required credentials.
+OASGraph currently supports viewers for basic authentication and API keys.
 For example, a query using an API key viewer is:

 ```javascript
 {